sumavatimetre/Text-Data-Analysis/README.md

 Open issues for feedback or improvement suggestions.
 Contribute to the project by making pull requests.
 Connect with Me
-Let's discuss data analysis, Python, and more on LinkedIn!(https://www.linkedin.com/in/sumavati-metre-733162284/)
+Let's discuss data analysis, Python, and more on[ LinkedIn](https://www.linkedin.com/in/sumavati-metre-733162284/)

 Ready to dive into the data?
 Clone the repository and start exploring! 🚀🔍